 Physician reporting of HIV remains a somewhat controversial topic.
 Health care providers in the US are required to report an HIV diagnosis to public health authorities.
 Providers are also permitted to inform at-risk partners of those with HIV.
 It is state dependent whether the provided must inform the patient first that he or she will be disclosing his or her status to another individual.
 However, patients should be assured that neither their name nor their physicians’ names are disclosed during partner notification.

 Rehabilitation Management and Treatments

 Available or current treatment guidelines

 There is no question that exercise is beneficial for patients with HIV.
-Since both the disease itself ARV therapy can come along with side effects such as fatigue, muscle weakness, and depression patients often look towards non-pharmacological treatment options.
+Since both the disease and treatment can cause side effects such as fatigue, muscle weakness, and depression patients often look towards non-pharmacological treatment options.
 There are no clinical evidence-based guidelines on the rehabilitation of children with HIV/AIDS.
 However, progressive resistance exercise training of HIV-infected adolescents has been shown to lead to an improvement in muscle strength/body composition and a decrease in visceral/subcutaneous adipose tissue.

 At different disease stages

 - In the first 3 stages, rehabilitation may consist of strengthening/endurance exercises, ensuring proper nutrition, and addressing developmental deficits.
 There is some evidence that massage therapy may improve the immune functioning of HIV-infected children.

 - Once the patient has developed AIDS, care may center around addressing deconditioning, as well as the medical management of any complications or opportunistic infections.